SwarnaDharshiniS/PR-review-agent/README.md

 ├── package.json
 └── .env.example
 ```

----

-## Hackathon submission

-**Problem:** Code review is the highest-friction bottleneck in dev workflows.
-Reviewers miss bugs, skip security checks, and leave vague comments.
-Junior devs block waiting for senior eyes.

-**Solution:** ReviewBot is a focused, agentic tool that brings senior-engineer-level review to any PR in seconds.
-It's not a chat assistant — it does one job (structured review) and does it well.

-**Lemma SDK utilization:**
-- `Agent` — judgment-heavy review logic with explicit input/output schema
-- `Function` — deterministic GitHub API call with typed output
-- `Table` — persistent review history across sessions
-- `Workflow` — orchestrated fetch → review → save pipeline
-- `Conversation` — streaming agent interaction from the React frontend via `useConversationMessages`

----

-## Demo script (for video/judges)

-1. Open the app
 2. Paste: `https://github.com/facebook/react/pull/31012` (any public PR works)
 3. Click "Review this PR →"
 4. Show the fetching → reviewing states